Deploy: Docker Compose

 docker compose -f docker-compose.yml -f docker-compose.production.yml up -d

-Data is persisted in Docker volumes (postgres-data, rustfs-data, etc.) and survives container restarts and rebuilds.
+Data persists in Docker volumes (postgres-data, minio-data, etc.) across restarts and rebuilds.

 Backups